Native animals are not pets

 - pet welfare issues escalating for native animals kept in inappropriate conditions

-- pets being released into the wild rather than being surrendered, unlikely to survive as individuals and the potential dire implications this could have on wild populations
+- pets being released into the wild rather than being surrendered, unlikely to survive as individuals, and the potentially dire implications this could have on wild populations

 - with no existing organisations able to manage unwanted native animals kept as pets - what would happen to every surrendered animal or those rescued that are clearly not wild?

 We need your help to get this proposal dismissed!
-Please sign WIRES petition today at www.wildforlife.org.au.
+Please sign the WIRES petition today at www.wildforlife.org.au.